-The Shokz OpenRun Pro Bone Conduction are the upgraded variant of the Shokz OpenRun Bone Conduction.
+The Shokz OpenRun Pro Bone Conduction are the upgraded version of the Shokz OpenRun Bone Conduction.
 Like their sibling, they use vibrations on your cheekbones rather than speakers to conduct sound, leaving your ears completely open so that you can hear your surroundings.
 The Pro model also has 'TurboPitch Technology', which aims to improve their bass reproduction.
 Like other bone conduction headphones, they still lack a thumpy, punchy sound, so tracks sound flat.
 This isn't much of a problem for vocals and lead instruments, which sound clear, accurate, and neutral.
 Overall, they don't look or sound like regular headphones.
-However, their sporty IP55 rating for dust and water resistance, stable plus comfortable fit make them a unique choice if you want to stay aware of your environment without sacrificing your audio.
+However, their sporty IP55 rating for dust and water resistance combined with their stable and comfortable fit make them a unique choice if you want to stay aware of your environment without sacrificing your audio.

 The Shokz OpenRun Pro are sub-par for commute and travel.
-They aren't designed for this purpose, as they don't block out any background sound, and they leak audio at high volumes.
+They aren't designed for this purpose, as they don't block out any background sound and leak audio at high volumes.
 That said, they have a comfortable and stable fit, are well-built, and come with a hard carrying case to help protect them when you're on the go.
-They also deliver over 14 hours of continuous playback time, which easily lasts through long days on the go, and their low latency on iOS and Android devices makes them suitable for streaming video.
+They also deliver over 14 hours of continuous playback time, which easily lasts through long days on the go.

 The Shokz OpenRun Pro are decent for sports and fitness.
 Thanks to their bone conductor design, you can stay aware of your surroundings during tough workouts in the park.
 They have a stable ear hook design, making it difficult for them to fall off your head, and a comfortable, lightweight fit.
-They're also well-built and are rated IP55 for dust and water resistance.
-However, you can't put these headphones into your pocket when you're not using them.
+They're also well-built and with an IP55 rating for dust and water resistance.
+However, you can't put these headphones into your pocket when you're not using them, but you can wear them around your neck in a pinch.

 The Shokz OpenRun Pro are a suitable choice for office use as they allow you to monitor your office space while still delivering your audio.
-Due to their design, they don't block out background noise, and they leak audio at high volumes, which can annoy others around you.
-However, they have a comfortable design, support multi-device pairing, and last over 14 hours continuously.
+Due to their design, they don't block out background noise, and they leak audio at high volumes, which can annoy others around you if your office doesn't have a door.
+However, they have a comfortable design, support multi-device pairing, last over 14 hours continuously, and the mic is fine for calls if you don't have much background noise.

 The Shokz OpenRun Pro are Bluetooth-only headphones.
 They're compatible with Bluetooth-enabled PCs, but their latency is too high for gaming.